Costas array: Welch

 Therefore, [3 4 2 1] is a Costas permutation.
 More specifically, this is an exponential Welch array.
 The transposition of the array is a logarithmic Welch array.

 The number of Welch–Costas arrays which exist for a given size depends on the totient function.

 Lempel–Golomb

-The Lempel–Golomb construction takes α and β to be primitive elements of the finite field GF(q) and similarly defines $A_{i,j} = 1$ if $\alpha^i + \beta^j = 1$, otherwise 0.
+The Lempel–Golomb construction, introduced by Abraham Lempel and Solomon W. Golomb, takes α and β to be primitive elements of the finite field GF(q) and similarly defines $A_{i,j} = 1$ if $\alpha^i + \beta^j = 1$, otherwise 0.
 The result is a Costas array of size q − 2.
 If α + β = 1 then the first row and column may be deleted to form another Costas array of size q − 3: such a pair of primitive elements exists for every prime power q>2.

 Extensions by Taylor, Lempel, and Golomb

 Generation of new Costas arrays by adding or subtracting a row/column or two with a 1 or a pair of 1's in a corner were published in a paper focused on generation methods and in Golomb and Taylor's landmark 1984 paper.

 More sophisticated methods of generating new Costas arrays by deleting rows and columns of existing Costas arrays that were generated by the Welch, Lempel or Golomb generators were published in 1992.
 There is no upper limit on the order for which these generators will produce Costas arrays.